 Marcy Vandenbos, MA Counselling, CPC

 Marcy has a BA in Social Sciences from the University of Western Ontario, a B.Ed from the University of Winnipeg, and an MA in Counselling from Providence Theological Seminary.
 With thirty years of experience teaching in elementary and high schools she has a good understanding of the field of education and has a heart for all students, whether they are K-12 or in university.
 She works with women of all ages who are encountering issues such as depression, parenting or child-related concerns, or staying emotionally involved in their relationships.
 She also works with individuals, families or couples struggling with everydaylife.In her counselling, Marcy integrates her life experience, which includes her husband, a family of seven children and 18 grandchildren, with her Christian theological, psychological and educational background.
-She uses approaches that include Attachment Theory, Dialectical Behavioral Therapy and Emotion Focused Therapy.
+She uses approaches that include Attachment Theory, Internal Family Systems Theory and Emotion Focused Therapy.
 It is her desire to come alongside people who are hurting to help them have a sense of shalom: completeness, wholeness, health, andpeace.Marcy works in Winkler and Altona and offers sessions during the day and evening.

 Terry Warburton, MA Counselling, CPC